 New Market has the honor of being Kolkata's oldest and most well known market.
-It was built by the British in 1874 (it's grand facade resembles Staint Pancras station in London), and started off as the Sir Stuart Hogg Market, named in honor of the then Commissioner.
+It was built in Victorian Gothic style by the British in 1874 (it's grand facade resembles Staint Pancras station in London), and started off as the Sir Stuart Hogg Market, named in honor of the then Commissioner.
 It's still often fondly referred to as Hogg's Market.
 The market's iconic red brick clock tower was installed later on, in the 1930s, after being shipped over from England.

 Due to New Market's size, it's a good thing that its stalls are grouped according to the type of goods they sell.
 However, finding your way around can still be a navigational nightmare.
-Those who are after anything special, shouldn't pass up the services of one of the many guides (known as coolies) that congregate around the market entrances.
+Those who are after something special, shouldn't pass up the services of one of the many guides (known as coolies) that congregate around the market entrances.
 They live and breathe the market, and can effortlessly lead you to the best goods for the best price.
 Alternatively, it's possible to go on a walking tour of New Market such as this one offered by Kolkata Magic.

-If you aren't interested in getting assistance, be prepared for the guides and touts to be relentlessly annoying and persistent, to the point of ruining your shopping experience.
+If you aren't interested in getting assistance, be prepared for the touts and guide to be relentlessly annoying and persistent, to the point of ruining your shopping experience.